microsoft/MixedReality-SpectatorView/doc/SpectatorView.Setup.md

 ## Spatial Localizer Dependencies

+For more information on spatial localizers, see [here](../src/SpectatorView.Unity/Assets/SpatialAlignment/README.md).

 Not all spatial alignment strategies support all platforms.
 See the chart below to determine which strategy best addresses your intended user scenarios.

 | Platform  Support      | HoloLens 2 | HoloLens 1 | Android | iOS |